meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step3.md

 ![Trace Search](../assets/trace-search.png)

-We care about users being able to add pumps so let’s scope down to the `add_pump` resource.
+We care about users being able to add pumps so let’s scope down to the `add_pump` resource by using the facets on the left side of the screen.
 This is core to our `frontend` service.

 *[Optional] If you'd like, you can click on any of these traces to show the transaction:*